 Public Limited Company

-• Foundational Documents: Copies of the company’s Articles of Association (AOA) AND Memorandum of Association (MOA).
+• Foundational Documents: Copies of the company’s Articles of Association (AOA) and Memorandum of Association (MOA).

 Step 1: Obtain Digital Signature Certificates (DSC)